razor-network/oracle-node/README.md

 ### Vote

-You can start voting once you've staked some razors
+You can start voting once you've staked some RAZORs.

 razor cli